chinenual/synergize/docs/voicing.md

 The design of each tab is closely modeled on screens from the original SYNHCS software.
+Those of you who know SYNHCS should have no trouble using Synergize.

 * [Voice](voicing-voice.md)
 * [Envelopes](voicing-envs.md)
 * [Filter](voicing-filters.md)
 * [Key Equalization](voicing-keyeq.md)
 * [Key Proportion](voicing-keyprop.md)

-Synergize is closely modeled on SYNHCS.
-Those of you who know SYNHCS should have no trouble using Synergize.

 A main difference is that SYNHCS relied on using buttons and knobs on the Synergy front panel to adjust each value while in Synergize all